coolchigi/AWS/Terraform Labs/Basics/Terraform Syntax.md

 ## Closing Note
+Congratulations!
+You’ve learned the basics of Terraform with AWS!
 To fully leverage the benefits of defining your infrastructure as code with Terraform, it is essential to have a clear understanding of your infrastructure's intended structure and required functionality.
 While Terraform does provide a way to define your infrastructure as code, this understanding is necessary to maximize its potential.